 When you think of Rosemary, you might remember a warm day in the garden.
 The aroma of the tender herb, permeated the air as it was gently warmed by the sun.
 Or, you may think of homemade Rosemary bread–freshly buttered and delectably hot.
 Well, the goodness doesn’t stop there!

-As you may have noticed, we offer not one, but two types of Rosemary essential oil.
-We started offering multiple Rosemarys by popular demand, but for those who aren’t sure what the difference is between the two, we wanted to highlight one of our favorite oils in this week’s, This or That.
+As you may have noticed, we offer not one, but three types of Rosemary essential oil.
+We started offering multiple Rosemarys by popular demand, but for those who aren’t sure what the difference is between the three, we wanted to highlight one of our favorite oils in this week’s “This or That.”

 A Note on Chemotypes

 Essential oils high in camphor are great for relieving muscle aches, increasing circulation and also acting as a breathing aid with different respiratory issues.
+Like 1,8-cineole, camphor has been shown to help open airways and clear congestion.
 Thus, Rosemary ct. camphor works wonderfully in sports massages, as it increases circulation, penetrating muscle aches and joint pain.

 Can’t decide which Rosemary essential oil is right for you?
 Pick up Rosemary Around The World Oil.
 This oil is a Meditteranean dream, containing Rosemary essential oil from: